-Rekha Krishnan is an Associate Professor at the Beedie School of Business.
+Rekha Krishnan is a Full Professor at the Beedie School of Business.
 Her research examines the emergence, evolution, and consequences of social order in organizations, markets and society.
 In her current work, she studies the emergence of new social order and the disruption of existing social order in markets through two research streams.
 Using ethnography and field experiments, her first stream examines the role of interaction rituals in emergence and sustenance of micro social order in nascent entrepreneur communities in technologically intensive regions in the west (Silicon Valley and Canada) and in the fringes of mainstream markets in emerging economies (underground markets in refugee camps in Tanzania and tribal villages in India).
 Using archival data in population level studies based in India, her second stream examines the interaction between social movements and entrepreneurs in creating, maintaining, and disrupting social order in a society.

 Originally from India, Rekha finds Vancouver’s beautiful landscape an inspiration for her poetry, which has been published in Indian English language newspapers.